 Who is the Carrera Crossfuse aimed at?

 I would say the Carrera Crossfuse is aimed at anyone from weekend leisure riders, through to commuters and people who just want to get back into cycling.

 There are the usual provisions for mudguards, pannier rack and so on.
 Because of the efficiency of the motor, and the laid-back riding position you could also load it up with panniers and do a spot of touring on it.

 I think the Crossfuse is an excellent addition to the Carrera range, all Halfords have to do now is a Carrera mid-drive mountain bike, as currently all their e-MTB’s currently use Suntour hub motors.

-Nonetheless, despite the hefty price tag, the Carrera Crossfuse is a good hybrid electric bike.
-It is a joy to ride, the electric assist is just sublime, and it has the back-up of Halfords nationwide network of stores.
+The Carrera Crossfuse is a good hybrid electric bike and a joy to ride, the electric assist is just sublime and it has the back-up of Halfords nationwide network of stores.

 The bike comes with the usual 2-year warranty on electric components and 1-year warranty on all other components.

 Customer reviews for the Crossfuse are generally very favourable, and having ridden it myself I think it is a pretty decent bike!

 If you own a Carrera Crossfuse, please feel free to share you experiences in the comments section below.